 #5.
 Gauntlet Dribble

-Some of you have probably witnessed Stephen Curry execute this dribbling drill that we at Hoop Prodigy call the Gauntlet Dribble.
+Some of you have probably witnessed Stephen Curry execute this dribbling drill that we call the Gauntlet Dribble at Hoop Prodigy.
 This drill not only works on your ball handling, but concentration and finishes as well.
 You will begin in the proper stance, while standing on the free throw line.

-- You can begin with your right or left hand.
-This is because if you are executing the drill correctly, you will be making layups on each side, one after another.
+- You can begin with either your right or left hand because if you are executing the drill correctly, you will be making layups on each side, one after another.

 About Coach Justin